minhhungit/mongodb-cluster-docker-compose/minimize/readme.md

 #### But before you start inserting data you should verify them first
 ---

+If you want to add new shard to existed cluster, check more here

 ## 📋 Verify [🔝](#-table-of-contents)

 ### ✅ Verify the status of the sharded cluster [🔝](#-table-of-contents)